 Immigration Law Courses and Classes Overview

 Immigration law courses are available as part of Master of Laws (LLM) degree programs.
 They are generally intended for lawyers who have already graduated from law school with a Juris Doctor (JD) and passed the bar.
-These courses prepare lawyers for a specialized career in immigration law.
 Some JD programs offer immigration law courses as electives.

 Immigration law courses teach students about the policies of the U.S. and other countries regarding immigration.
 Topics include immigration reform, how to become a citizen, obtaining asylum and refugee status and immigrants' rights.
 LLM programs also offer internships in law clinics, in which lawyers can gain work experience.

 List of Common Courses

 The immigration law courses below are usually part of LLM programs, though some JD programs offer them as electives as well.

 An immigration and nationality law course covers the specifics of immigration law in different contexts.
 Students analyze the immigration laws of the U.S. and other countries as well as the regulatory agencies that administer these laws.
 They look at immigration-related legislation and judicial policies.
 Students explore ways in which immigration law may change as a result of policy and administration changes.